Chris Brooks (gymnast): Collegiate

-Senior elite career
+Senior

 He returned to elite gymnastics in 2008 when he competed in the US national championships in Houston, Texas.
-He made a huge comeback at the beginning of 2009 at the Winter Cup coming 5th all-around, 4th on high bar and winning a bronze medal on floor exercise.
-Due to injury, he was not able to compete fully at the 2009 USA nationals and did not make the national team that year.
+He made a huge comeback at the beginning of 2009 at the Winter Cup coming 5th all-around, 4th on horizontal bar, and winning a bronze medal on floor exercise.
+Due to injury, he couldn't fully compete at the 2009 USA nationals and did not make the national team that year.

 After graduating from the University of Oklahoma he returned to Houston to train at Cypress Academy of Gymnastics under coach Tom Meadows, with American teammate Jonathan Horton.

-In 2010, he won gold in the all-around and high bar as well as a bronze on the vault at the Winter Cup.
+In 2010, he won gold in the all-around and horizontal bar with a bronze on the vault at the Winter Cup.
 He went on to compete at the American Cup where he won bronze in the all-around behind teammate Jonathan Horton and Russian Maxim Devyatovskiy beating the world silver medalist, Daniel Keatings.
-He went on to compete in the Japan Cup in July helping the USA men's team to a bronze medal finish.
-Later in the summer, he competed fully in the US national championships in Hartford, Connecticut where he won a gold medal on high bar and silver on parallel bars securing a place on the senior national team.
-He went on to represent the USA at the 2010 World Artistic Gymnastics Championships in Rotterdam where he helped the team to a 4th place finish, and 6th place finish in the high bar final.
+He competed in the Japan Cup in July helping the USA men's team to a bronze medal finish.
+Later in the summer, he competed fully in the US national championships in Hartford, Connecticut, where he won a gold medal on horizontal bar and silver on parallel bars securing a place on the senior national team.
+He went on to represent the US at the 2010 World Artistic Gymnastics Championships in Rotterdam where he helped the team to a 4th-place finish, and 6th-place finish in the horizontal bar final.
 After the world championships, he had to have surgeries on his ankles and wrist.